kevinliu-bmb/DirWizard/README.md

 # DirWizard CLI

-`DirWizard` is a command-line interface (CLI) tool developed by Kevin Liu, designed to simplify file system operations such as renaming directories, checking directory naming compliance, finding duplicate directories, and more.
+`DirWizard` is a command-line interface (CLI) tool designed to simplify file system operations such as renaming directories, checking directory naming compliance, finding duplicate directories, and more.
 It provides an easy-to-use interface for interacting with traditional Linux CLI tools and shell scripts.

 ## Features